Research Assistant Visa Sponsorship Jobs in Indiana

 Which companies and institutions sponsor visas for research assistants in Indiana?

-Indiana University and Purdue University are among the most active sponsors of research assistant visa petitions in the state, particularly for H-1B and J-1 visas.
+Indiana University and Purdue University are among the most active sponsors of research assistant visa petitions in the state, particularly for H-1B visa and J-1 visas.
 Eli Lilly, Cook Medical, and Corteva Agriscience also have histories of sponsoring research roles in Indiana.
 University-affiliated research centers and hospital systems such as Indiana University Health and Eskenazi Health are additional sponsors worth targeting.

 Which visa types are most common for research assistant roles in Indiana?